 The Lone Star Tick

-All stages of Amblyomma americanum, the lone star tick, (Figure 6) readily feed on man and large wild or domestic animals such as deer and dogs.
+All stages of Amblyomma americanum, the lone star tick, (Figure 6) readily feed on people and large wild or domestic animals such as deer and dogs.
 Adults and nymphs are abundant in the spring and summer months.
 The mite-like larvae of this species, commonly called seed ticks, are abundant in the fall.
 In this stage, the lone star tick readily attacks humans.
 This tick is found in habitats similar to those of the American dog tick.
 Bites from the lone star tick can result in an illness called STARI (Southern Tick Associated Rash Infection) which exhibits a rash similar in appearance to that seen with Lyme Disease.
 However, this disease is not caused by the same organism that causes Lyme Disease nor has it been linked to the same arthritic, neurological, or chronic symptoms associated with Lyme Disease.
 The lone star tick also transmits bacteria that cause erhlichiosis.
 It occurs predominantly in the coastal plain, but it may be found in the North Carolina Piedmont.
 Recent research has also tied the lone star tick to the "alpha-gal allergy" where the tick bite can result in the person developing an allergy to mammal meat (beef, pork, lamb, venison, rabbit, etc.).
 For more information about alpha-gal, visit https://www.cdc.gov/ticks/alpha-gal/index.html

 The Black-Legged Tick